anandprakash0/funchess/readme.md

-# WintrCat's Game Report
+# Anand's Game Report

 Generate classifications for your Chess moves, for free.
-Available @ [chess.wintrcat.uk](https://chess.wintrcat.uk/)
 <br><br>
 Enter a game by its PGN or pick a game from your Chess.com / Lichess.org account and have it analysed so that you can see where your mistakes and brilliancies are.